R. Brick Lancaster Community Health Internship Award

 The competitive internship includes:

-- A stipend of $2,000 to work a minimum of 180 hours (or work a semester-long), full-time, community-based internship toward the pursuit of an undergraduate or graduate health education degree.
+• A $2,000 stipend to work a semester-long, community-based internship toward the pursuit of an undergraduate or graduate health education degree.

 Brick Lancaster, CHES, was a practitioner who worked for several decades at the Centers for Disease Control and Prevention and helped champion the link between research and public health practice.